Content-type: text/html; charset=UTF-8 Man page of IPSET

 The set match and SET target netfilter kernel modules interpret the stored numbers as TCP or UDP port numbers.

-proto only needs to be specified if a service name is used, and that name does not exist as a TCP service.
+proto only needs to be specified if a service name is used and that name does not exist as a TCP service.
+The protocol is never stored in the set, just the port number of the service.

 Examples: